ElevatoDigital/dewdrop/README.md

 $ ./vendor/bin/dewdrop dewdrop-test  # Run the Dewdrop test suite to ensure everything is working as expected
 ```

+*Step 5.* Dewdrop requites the installation of the [WordPress Session Manager Plugin](https://wordpress.org/plugins/wp-session-manager/).
+You will need to install it.

-*Step 5.* Proceed with your plugin development as described in the
+*Step 6.* Proceed with your plugin development as described in the
 [WordPress Codex](https://codex.wordpress.org/Writing_a_Plugin).

 ### Standalone Applications